Tooth root infection remedies

 - The drops named "phantomdetektor A" (or Phantom-Detektor A) manufactured by Gernerpharma Vertriebs GmbH, Freiburg, Germany.
 Interestingly, their active ingredients, in addition to Rhus toxicodendron, Graphites and Acidu, also include Sulfur (as does the MSM featured above).

 - For any type of infection / inflammation (not just in the dental realm), quark poultices (German Quarkauflagen - quark is a type of cottage cheese popular in German-speaking countries) can be similarly helpful as cabbage leaf poultices in drawing out the toxins, as can ground fenugreek (Trigonella foenum-graecum) packs.
+One woman put some quark on a piece of gauze, applied it to her cheek with a plastic cover and fixed it with a scarf.
+The next morning, the gauze was yellow from the pus which had been draining through her cheek during the night.
+The healing of the abscess was completed by following up with several days of water or oil pulling.

 - Erika Herbst herself tremendously suffered for many years due to undiagnosed palladium poisoning of her jaw and pituitary gland from gold fillings.
 Her eventual recovery (palladium detoxification) was strongly furthered by foot reflexology massages of the lymphatic zones in the toe area which helped unclog the lymphatic vessels in her head region.
 Erika arrived at the conclusion that for any infections and complaints affecting the jaw or head which are otherwise hard to control, foot reflexology massage was ideal.